 Free Phone Tracer

-Almost every phone currently sold in America is designed with some kind of GPS ability built-into them.
-The reason for this design is to allow Public Safety Answering Point (PSAP) identification when the cell phone's user calls 911.
+Almost every mobile device currently sold in America is designed with some kind of GPS ability built-into them.
+The reason for this design is to allow Public Safety Answering Point (PSAP) identification when the mobile's user calls 911.
 This means that the emergency services dispatchers will be able to locate the caller to within a relatively small area.
-However, this is usually the extent to which the GPS chip within cell phones will perform.
+However, this is usually the extent to which the GPS chip within mobile devices will perform.

-In order to make a cell phone work with GPS features, you would require:
+In order to make a mobile device work with GPS features, you would require:

-• A cell phone plan that supports GPS data and the transition of maps and other related information.
+• A mobile device plan that supports GPS data and the transition of maps and other related information.

 • A mobile device that is GPS-enabled or that can work with a GPS receiver that is compatible.